Azure/azure-sdk-for-python/sdk/cognitivelanguage/azure-ai-language-conversations/README.md

 [![Build Status](https://dev.azure.com/azure-sdk/public/_apis/build/status/azure-sdk-for-python.client?branchName=main)](https://dev.azure.com/azure-sdk/public/_build/latest?definitionId=46?branchName=main)

 # Azure Conversational Language Understanding client library for Python
-Conversational Language Understanding, aka **CLU** for short, is a cloud-based conversational AI service which is mainly used in bots to extract useful information from user utterance (natural language processing).
+Conversational Language Understanding - aka **CLU** for short - is a cloud-based conversational AI service which provides many language understanding capabilities like:
-The CLU **analyze api** encompasses two projects; conversation, and orchestration projects.
-You can use the "conversation" project if you want to extract intents (intention behind a user utterance) and custom entities.
+- Conversation App: It's used in extracting intents and entities in conversations
-You can also use the "orchestration" project which orchestrates multiple language apps to get the best response (language apps like Question Answering, Luis, and Conversation).
+- Workflow app: Acts like an orchestrator to select the best candidate to analyze conversations to get best response from apps like Qna, Luis, and Conversation App
+- Conversational Issue Summerization: Used to summarize conversations in the form of issues, and final resolutions
+- Conversational PII: Used to extract and redact personally-identifiable info (PII)

 [Source code][conversationallanguage_client_src] | [Package (PyPI)][conversationallanguage_pypi_package] | [API reference documentation][api_reference_documentation] | [Product documentation][conversationallanguage_docs] | [Samples][conversationallanguage_samples]